 Risk Management Documents

-Oklahoma FC (OFC) Soccer recognizes the potential danger and long-term health consequences of this often difficult to diagnose form of traumatic brain injury.
+Oklahoma Energy FC (OEFC) Soccer recognizes the potential danger and long-term health consequences of this often difficult to diagnose form of traumatic brain injury.
 The Policy is intended to provide easy-to-understand guidelines related to players who have been diagnosed with or are suspected of having a concussion.

-The Policy is for Coaches, Parents and Players but is to be shared with any other adults or participants in OFC Soccer.
-The Policy and the relevant documentation is provided on the OFC website at www.okenergyfc.org
+The Policy is for Coaches, Parents and Players but is to be shared with any other adults or participants in OEFC Soccer.
+The Policy and the relevant documentation is provided on the OEFC website at www.okenergyfc.org

 Coaches & Officials